Barbie: Thumbelina

-Barbie: Thumbelina (also known as Barbie Presents: Thumbelina) is a 2009 animated fantasy film directed by Conrad Helten.
+Barbie: Thumbelina (also known as Barbie Presents: Thumbelina) is a 2009 CGI-animated fantasy film directed by Conrad Helten.
 It was released on March 17, 2009, and it made its television premiere on Nick Jr. UK on December 24, 2012.
 The fifteenth film in the Barbie film series, it is a modern retelling of Hans Christian Andersen's fairy tale Thumbelina.
 The film centers around Thumbelina, a "twillerbee" who befriends a human girl, and both must cooperate their strength in order to save the environment.
 This was the last Barbie movie to be distributed by Entertainment Rights outside North America before their closure and Mattel signing a new deal with Universal Pictures outside North America.

 Official description

 "Barbie presents the story of Thumbelina in a modern retelling of the classic tale.
 Meet a tiny girl named Thumbelina who lives in harmony with nature in the magical world of the Twillerbees that's hidden among the wildflowers.
 At the whim of a spoiled young girl named Makena, Thumbelina and her two friends have their patch of wildflowers uprooted and are transported to a lavish apartment in the city.
 Here they learn of construction plans that threaten to destroy the land of the Twillerbees!
 Harnessing the magic of nature, Thumbelina sets out to prove that even the smallest person can make a big difference."